amichaelsen/amichaelsen.github.io/teaching.md

   "Education is not the filling of a pail but the lighting of a fire" <br /> -William Butler Yeats
 </p>

-This page will be dedicated organizing my teaching websites, outlining previous teaching experience, etc.

 Currently Teaching:

 * I am not teaching this semester.